 No, MIKAIA® is a native lightweight Windows software and does not even use a central database.
 You can easily install MIKAIA® on your computer or laptop, or use the portable version by simply unzipping it.
 Once installed (or unzipped), you can open slides by dragging and dropping them into the application or by importing one or multiple folders as workspaces.
 These can be local or networkf folders.

-No, MIKAIA® uses a decentral scheme: It stores annotations in an *.ano file next to the scan.
+No, MIKAIA® uses a decentral scheme: It stores annotations in an *.ano file next to the whole-slide-image file.
 An *.ano file is actually a zip file and it contains an XML file with the annotations.

 You can create a separate folder and put shortcuts to your original scans into it.
 Then load the folder with the shortcuts into MIKAIA.
 When MIKAIA® loads an image via a shortcut, it will store annotations next to the shortcut.